 On the other hand, as a result of the different commuting habits of our employees working at our various office locations, differences in employee commuting emissions between the reporting companies are to be expected over the reporting periods.
 Depending on the general availability and acceptance of public transportation and its accessibility, as well as the availability of company buses and regional differences in the number of remote working days, emissions from employee commuting are higher at some of our reporting companies than at others.

 Emissions - Employee Commuting per Reporting Company 2023

-Emissions in CO2-eq [t] per FTE from employee commuting at each regional company new Reporting Company; no data collected in 2022
+Emissions in ${\rm CO_2}$ -eq [t] per FTE from employee commuting at each regional company

 Emissions - Employee Commuting per Reporting Company 2022